antonfirsov/docs/2020/11-Nov/fsharp5/fsharp5.md

 <script src="https://gist.github.com/cartermp/a0603f0e6da3693b2f243eabfbd977c7.js"></script>
 ```

+## Improved runtime performance

+.NET 5 brings improvements to the performance of processing `.tail` calls, which F# emits in various scenarios (especially in recursive and async code).
+The impact of this on the runtime performance of your app can vary depending on the _kind_ of code you're writing, as not all `.tail` calls are equal.
+However, you should generally expect an improvement to runtime performance compared to .NET Core 3.1.

 ## Improved compiler performance

 Lastly, F# 5 brings along some performance improvements for the compiler and editor tooling.